 The observed test-day milk yields and the corresponding predictions generated by Wood’s, Wilmink’s, Ali and Schaeffer, and artificial neural network (ANN) models across 35 weeks of lactation are presented in Figure 1.
 Observed daily milk yield started at 5.31 L in week 0, rose rapidly to a maximum of 8.40 L around weeks 6–7, and then declined gradually to 3.98 L by week 34, producing an overall lactation average of approximately 6.49 L. All four models reproduced the characteristic ascending–peak–descending shape of the lactation curve.
 However, the timing and magnitude of the peak differed markedly among approaches.
 The ANN and Ali and Schaeffer models reached the highest predicted peaks (8.40 L and 8.14 L, respectively) and did so earliest (weeks 4 and 5).
 Wood’s model predicted a peak of 8.15 L at week 7.14, while Wilmink’s model produced the lowest peak (7.72 L) and the latest attainment (week 9).
 The descending phase was steepest in Wilmink’s model and shallowest in the ANN.

-Figure 1.
-Observed milk yields and lactation curves fitted by Wood, Wilmink, Ali–Schaeffer, and ANN models.
+Figure 1: Observed milk yields and lactation curves fitted by Wood, Wilmink, Ali–Schaeffer, and ANN models.

 Persistency index was highest for the ANN (0.54) and Wood’s model (0.51), while Wilmink and Ali and Schaeffer models both returned 0.47.
 Final lactation yield ranged from 3.64 L (Wilmink) to 4.40 L (ANN).
 Model efficiency statistics are presented in Table 2.
 The Ali and Schaeffer model provided the best overall fit to the test-day records, achieving the highest adjusted R2 (0.97), the lowest root mean square error (RMSE = 0.25), and the most favourable information criteria (AIC = −87.5; BIC = −79.7).
 Wood’s model ranked second (Adj.
 R2 = 0.95; RMSE = 0.31; AIC = −77.0).
 Wilmink’s model and the ANN exhibited poorer statistical performance, with lower adjusted R2 values (0.89 and 0.86, respectively) and higher RMSE and information criteria.